vanzasetia/html-css-card-business-component/README.md

 # Card Business Component with HTML and CSS

 This is a practice project to compare the performance of React, Preact, and Svelte with the "HTML CSS" website.

-It is a static website.
+This project is a static website.

-I create this project to practice the basic of those JavaScript frameworks.
+I create this project as an example to practice the basic of those JavaScript frameworks.

 You can see the live site:

 [Card Business Component with HTML and CSS](https://laurasmithbusiness.netlify.app/)